AndrewSchenck/flask-restful-proxy/README.md

 The response can be stored as an attribute or streamed directly back to the client (more efficient when fetching large payloads.)

-I'm using this behind a REST API, permitting clients to POST a dictionary describing their proxy request (see below.)
-I recommend putting thought into possible attack vectors / request validation before implementing this code.
+I recommend putting careful thought into possible attack vectors and input validation before implementing this code.

 Usage Example 1: